src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 8. Feeling restless and irritable, or becoming aggravated with common annoyances such as sitting in traffic.

-If you notice these warning signs for drowsy driving, pull over to a safe place and get some rest, stretch, or drink a caffeinated beverage.
+If you notice any of these drowsy driving warning signs, pull over to a safe place and get some rest, stretch, or drink a caffeinated beverage.
 Continue driving when you feel alert and refreshed.

 For more information about drowsy driving, visit the Drowsy Driving Prevention Week page to learn more.